You use putaway strategies in the Warehouse Management system (WMS), to optimize the storage of goods in the warehouse.

 You can also influence the storage type search according to hazardous material storage classes and water pollution classes.
 For more information, see Stock Transfers and Replenishment.

 Storage Bin Search

 Once the storage type has been determined, the system searches within the storage type for an appropriate storage bin in which the material can be put away.
 To find a storage bin, the system uses a search strategy that has been defined for the storage type.
-For each storage type you can define one putaway strategy.
+You can define one putaway strategy for each storage type.